UMONS-GFA/ardas-tools/docs/source/getting_started.rst

         bash update_ardas.sh

     These scripts can take quite a long time to retrieve the python dependencies, espacially when using a rapsberry pi one.
-    See the nopipenv_ option for an alternative...
+    See the :ref:`nopipenv` option for an alternative...

 * For developers